lsimons/caseum/docs/stories/story-template.md

 ## Organizing stories

 When there are a few stories (20 or less) they can all be combined into a document.
 When there are more, combine them into one document per actor role.
-When _that_ becomes unwieldy, create one document per story, with a folder of section per actor.
+When _that_ becomes unwieldy, create one document per story, with a folder or section per actor.
 When _that_ becomes unwieldy (100 or more stories), consider switching to the next [stage](../guides/stages.md) and start writing [Gherkin code](gherkin-code.md) for acceptance tests.

 ## Stories to structure software development